 Walmart has prioritized efforts to enhance the sustainability of products and product supply chains, with a focus on environmental and social issues such as: climate, waste and natural capital; working to combat forced labor while promoting inclusive economic opportunity for people who work in supply chains; and consumer access to affordable, safer and healthier products.
 In 2016, we announced a goal to more sustainably source at least 20 key commodities by 2025, primarily within the following product categories: Produce, Row Crops, Specialty Crops, Seafood, Meat and Dairy, Packaged Food, Consumables, and Textiles.

 In 2017, we made a commitment to sustainably source the private brand coffee found in Walmart stores in the U.S. by 2020.
 As of September 2019, we met that commitment and all coffee sourced for Walmart U.S. private brands is certified sustainable through third-party groups Fair Trade, Rainforest Alliance Certified™ or UTZ.
 As of July 2020, all Great Value canned tuna is sourced as either Marine Stewardship Council (MSC)-certified or, based on supplier reports, from a time-bound Fishery Improvement Project (FIP) actively working toward certification.
+Nearly 100% of Walmart U.S. stores’ and Sam’s Clubs’ U.S. fresh and frozen seafood was sourced in accordance with our sustainable seafood policy, as reported by suppliers.

 Also, in 2020 we announced that we are strengthening our sustainable sourcing requirements for products that contain paper and pulp (excluding wood pencils) sold in Stationery departments across Walmart’s U.S. stores.
 Walmart requires these products be made from either recycled material, virgin fiber certified to standards of the Forest Stewardship Council (FSC), Sustainable Forestry Initiative (SFI) or Programme for the Endorsement of Forest Certification (PEFC), or a mix of recycled and certified virgin fiber.